colinbruner/colinbruner.com/content/posts/blog/the-blog-architecture.md

 tocopen: true
 ---

 The following post is talking about this website from a technical point-of-view.
-The website is a static site deployed to GCP behind Cloud Flare, creative - I know.
+The website is a static site deployed to GCP behind Cloudflare, creative - I know.

 Really, there isn't anything blazingly cutting edge and original about this blog - is anything [really original][orig] anyway?